inlets/inlets-pro/chart/inlets-pro/README.md

 ## Use your Kubernetes cluster for exit-servers

-This chart installs the inlets PRO server as a Pod to run within your Kubernetes cluster.
+This chart installs the inlets PRO server in TCP mode.
+It runs the inlets server process as a Pod within your Kubernetes cluster.

-You can use this to avoid creating individual exit-servers, or to connect a number of services into to a public Kubernetes cluster.
+You can use this to avoid creating individual exit-server VMs, or to connect a number of services into to a public Kubernetes cluster.
+It's up to you to decide whether you want to access any tunneled services from the Internet, or from within the cluster.

 ## Getting started

+In this tutorial, you'll learn how to set up a tunnel for a Prometheus service running on a private network.
+It will be tunneled to your Kubernetes cluster through an inlets server running in a Pod.
+[Prometheus](https://prometheus.io) is a time-series database used for monitoring microservices.
+It is assumed that you have one or more Prometheus instances that you want to monitor from a cloud Kubernetes cluster.

-You will need a domain available and two other charts:
+You will need a cloud Kubernetes cluster and access to a sub-domain available and its DNS control-panel.

-### Install pre-reqs
+### Install pre-requisites

 You can run this on any Intel or ARM cluster.